bdesmarais/interference_field_experiments/Analysis/SPPQReplicationArchive/Coppock_analyses/README_Coppock.txt

 This is a replication archive for Phadke and Desmarais, "Considering Network Effects in the Design and Analysis of Field Experiments on State Legislatures" (2018).
-This subfolder contains files for replicating the Bergan analyses presented in table 5.
+This subfolder contains files for replicating the Coppock analyses presented in table 4.

 Instructions: